apache/flink-statefun/docs/sdk/java.md

 ## Completing Async Requests

 When interacting with external systems, such as a database or API, one needs to take care that communication delay with the external system does not dominate the application’s total work.
-Stateful Functions allows registering a java ``CompletableFuture`` that will resolve to a value at some point in the future.
+Stateful Functions allows registering a Java ``CompletableFuture`` that will resolve to a value at some point in the future.
 Future's are registered along with a metadata object that provides additional context about the caller.

 When the future completes, either successfully or exceptionally, the caller function type and id will be invoked with a ``AsyncOperationResult``.